dukeatcoding/dXml/readme.markdown

 Adds or sets the value of an attribute.

 ##### -(void) setValue: (NSString \*) *value*;
 Another shortcut methods.
-This one assumes you only want a single TextNode with a value.
-If there are any current sub nodes they are removed before the new TextNode is created.
+This one assumes you only want a single DCTextNode with a value.
+If there are any current sub nodes they are removed before the new DCTextNode is created.

 #### Producing xml
 ***